ShaunCurtis/Blazr.VSA/Documents/Monads.md

 True
 ```

+Where's `12`, the result you would expect?

-Where you expect to get the ewault of the parse, you get a bool.
-It's designed to be used inside an `if` statement.
-It belches and farts at the same time!
+You need to examine the methods rear end.  `Tryxxxxx` belches and farts at the same time!
+It's designed specifically for `if` statements.

-`TryParse` is a horible piece of *OOP* code.
-There are versions implemented all over C#.

-Let's unwrap the `catch`:
+So why doesn't the language go further?
+Do the `if` wrapping for you?
+It would if it could, but C# out-of-the-box doesn't support *discriminated unions*.
+It's not baked into the language.
+Yet, but, don't hold your breath:  we've been waiting a long time on that promise.

+Instead we have the horrible `Tryxxxxx` cludge sprinkled through the C# libraries.

+Let's do better.

+We need a generic version of this:

 ```csharp
 try